Kanku

-Kanku is a 1969 Gujarati social drama film, starring Kishore Bhatt, Kishore Jariwala, Pallavi Mehta, directed by Kantilal Rathod.
+Kanku is a 1969 Gujarati social drama film, starring Kishore Bhatt, Kishore Jariwala, Pallavi Mehta, directed and produced by Kantilal Rathod.
+The film deals with struggles of a widow, Kanku.
 The film was adapted from Pannalal Patel's short story of the same name.
 The film won National Film Award for Best Feature Film in Gujarati at the 17th National Film Awards.